-From farmer’s markets to farm wineries, the historical city of Fredericksburg is home to a variety of hidden gems for farm experiences
+From farmer’s markets to farm wineries, there are a variety of hidden gems found across Fredericksburg farms

-In a time where innovation and progress can overwhelm all else, Fredericksburg’s few remaining farms give visitors the chance to slow down and savor each moment.
+In a time where innovation and progress can overwhelm all else, Fredericksburg farms give visitors the chance to slow down and savor each moment.
 The deeply historical city is home to a selection of hidden gems for those looking to reconnect with nature in the homiest of settings.

 Belvedere Plantation